EENCloud/EEN-CLI-Public/README.md

 #### Options:

 - `--csv`
-  List details in csv format.
+  Display details in csv format.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
 - `-g, --google-sheet`
-  List VSP list vehiclelist in CSV format in Google Sheet.
+  Display details in csv format in google sheet.
 - `--header`
   Display column headers in the result.
 - `--include [value1, value2]`
   Display associated items.
 Supported values: id, name.
 - `-l, --long`
-  List more details of alerts.
+  Display details of vehicles, including camera names, site names, notes.

 #### Selectors: